Overview

 Using Kerio Outlook Connector

-Kerio Connect provides several ways of accessing emails on a Windows device, from the Kerio Connect Desktop Client (KCC) to the use of IMAP or Active Sync with Outlook.
+Kerio Connect provides several ways of accessing emails on a Windows device, from the Kerio Connect Desktop Client (KCC) to IMAP or Active Sync with Outlook.
 Some users may find these options lack some of the standard features of a native Outlook Exchange connection.

 For this reason, the Development Team created the Kerio Outlook Connector to fill this gap in functionality.
 Still, there are some Key Differences Between Offline Kerio Outlook Connector and a Native Outlook Exchange Connection that should be kept in mind when choosing to use KOC.